How exchange rates can benefit international buyers ?

 What this means for the future?

-Market reports from some of the most respected global banks are predicting GBP/USD to achieve the previous highs form before the referendum after we see the outcome of two scenarios, the first being another EU referendum and the second being a softer more trade free Brexit.
+Market reports from some of the most respected global banks are predicting GBP/USD to achieve the previous highs from before the referendum after we see the outcome of two scenarios, the first being another EU referendum and the second being a softer more trade-free Brexit.

 Either way, if we see GBP/USD rise as predicted, property in the UK for an international buyer will naturally become more expensive.